anht-nguyen/MEAM6230-FinalProj-EEG-DSModulation/gazebo_simulation_and_control/Readme.md

 8. You will see Linux terminal like this:
    ![1744071700343](image/Readme/1744071700343.png)

+### Note:
+To properly use the created docker container, run Xming first, then start the docker container.
+Run `terminator -u&` should pop up CLI terminal window on Windows.

 ## Test MQTT on 1 Windows PC

 1. After run the container, **in the container** directly run `$ . run_a_demo_outside.sh `, keep the container running